Simoon99/codyssey/PROJECT_OVERVIEW.md

 ## 📋 Executive Summary

 **Codyssey** is a gamified web application that transforms the overwhelming journey of building a product into a structured, engaging adventure guided by AI helper personas.
-Think of it as "Duolingo meets product development" — users progress through 5 levels from Spark to Grow, earning XP, unlocking AI mentors, and building real projects.
+Think of it as "Duolingo meets product development" — users progress through 5 levels from Spark to Grow, earning XP, collaborating with AI mentors, and building real projects.

 ### Core Value Proposition
 - **Structured Journey**: Clear 5-level progression from idea to 100+ users